burlakorkmaz/Object-Detection-with-YOLOv3-416/README.md

 # Object Detection with YOLOv3-416

+## Notice
-yolov3.weights (416) must be on the same level with other files.
+* yolov3.weights (416) must be on the same level with other files.
+* Frame skips of video and webcam can be changed from Line 43.
+It detects the object in every 3 frames as default.

 ### yolov3.weight can be downloaded from here
 https://pjreddie.com/media/files/yolov3.weights